SeaQL/seaql.github.io/Blog/blog/2025-09-30-sea-orm-rbac.md

 #### User `<->` Role

-As mentioned in the design above, User has a 1-1 relationship with role, mean each user can only be assigned at most 1 role.
+As mentioned in the design above, User has a 1-1 relationship with role, meaning each user can only be assigned at most 1 role.

 #### Role Hierarchy